 People say that change is difficult but it really doesn’t have to be.
 Most of us can comfortably walk a mile, but did you know that a mile takes, on average, two thousand steps!
-As Lao Tzu famously said “The journey of a thousand miles begins with one step” and so we can, in our every day lives, break difficult processes, such as change, into smaller, more manageable, stages.
-These small steps, each and every day, will build to a huge journey of change and self-realisation.
+As Lao Tzu famously said, “The journey of a thousand miles begins with one step” and so we can, in our everyday lives, break difficult processes, such as change, into smaller, more manageable, stages.
+These small steps, each and every day, will build to a huge journey of change and self-realization.
 All you have to do is spend just a few minutes each day, devoting a small amount of motivation and energy, to gently and gradually change life-long habits and you’ll change your life for the better.
 Try some of these ideas; the rewards will be enormous…

 How To Change Your Life For The Better